alexerere/FWR-Det/README.md

 ## Dataset version and splits

-The dataset version is **FWR-DET-V3**.
+The dataset version is **FWR-DET**.
 The predefined training, validation and test splits are:

 | Subset | Images | Bounding boxes | Source clips |
 | --- | ---: | ---: | ---: |